rcln/Neoveille/README.md

 1. Description

-   *ILSPParserOfTexts.java* :  finds the pos-tags and lemma for Greek texts
+   -ILSPParserOfTexts.java :  finds the pos-tags and lemma for Greek texts

-   *MorphoDitaParserOfTexts.java* : finds the pos-tags and lemma for Czech texts
+   -MorphoDitaParserOfTexts.java : finds the pos-tags and lemma for Czech texts

-   *TreeTaggerParserOfTexts.java* : finds the pos-tags and lemma for French, Polish, Russian, Chinese and Portugese texts
+   -TreeTaggerParserOfTexts.java : finds the pos-tags and lemma for French, Polish, Russian, Chinese and Portugese texts

 2. Tools